l33tname/blog/_posts/2019-08-30-streaming-setup.md

 Amazingly darkice still exists and it's easier than ever to compile it with mp3 support.

-The first step is to get the latest (darkice-1.4.tar.gz) version from [www.darkice.org](http://www.darkice.org/).
+The first step is to get the latest (darkice-1.5.tar.gz) version from [www.darkice.org](https://github.com/rafael2k/darkice).
 And unpack it.

 ```
-tar xf ~/Downloads/darkice-1.4.tar.gz -C .
+tar xf ~/Downloads/darkice-1.5.tar.gz -C .
 ```

 And to get it with mp3 support just install the headers.

 ```
-sudo dnf install lame-devel
+sudo dnf install gcc gcc-c++ lame-devel pulseaudio-libs-devel
 ```

 And then build it.
-(Make sure you see something like `checking for lame library at /usr ... found at /usr` on configure)
+(Make sure you see something like `checking for lame library at /usr ... found at /usr` and `checking for libpulse-simple libpulse... yes` on configure)

 ```
 ./configure